malywut/gpt_examples/README.md

     pip install -r requirements.txt

-Each example can be run with:
+Each example contains either a jupyter notebook, or a python file that can be run with:

     python [example_folder]/run.py